TrellixVulnTeam/swahilipython_SCMU/Doc/library/difflib.rst

    Allows you to compare data with unknown or inconsistent encoding.
 All inputs except *n* must be bytes objects, not str.
-Works by losslessly converting all inputs (except *n*) to str, and calling ``dfunc(a, b, fromfile, tofile, fromfiledate, tofiledate, n, lineterm)``.
+Works by losslessly converting all inputs (except *n*) to str, and calling ``dfunc(a, b, kutokafile, tofile, kutokafiledate, tofiledate, n, lineterm)``.
 The output of *dfunc* is then converted back to bytes, so the delta lines that you receive have the same unknown/inconsistent encodings as *a* and *b*.